semigm/IGME-110/README.md

 For your research paper, you will need to select a topic related to interactive media, identify or formulate an argument about it, and find (and properly cite) supporting evidence for your argument.

 ### Video Trailer (20% of final grade)
-To demonstrate your understand of basic media creation, you will create a trailer for a film/show/game.
+To demonstrate your understanding of basic media creation, you will create a trailer for a film/show/game.

 ### [Presentation (20% of final grade)](projects/Presentation.md)
 Instead of a final exam, you will create a slide presentation with 20 slides, each of which auto-advances after 15 seconds.
 Each of the twenty slides should be used to present something that you learned in this class.
 You will have the option to either present this live during finals week, or to submit it as a video file with an accompanying audio narration.